aerpyljov/CGScripting/2. fixSequence/README.md

 - The name of the folder with photos can be not only in English, but in Russian too.
 - Original names of the photos can be not only in English, but in Russian too.
 - New names of the photos can be not only in English, but in Russian too.
+- Different operating systems are supported
+(tested with MS Windows (Russian regional and language settings) and Linux).